brandur/sorg/content/drafts/webhooks.md

 ---
-title: Should You Build a Webhooks API Today?
+title: Should You Build a Webhooks API?
 published_at: 2017-09-21T14:55:22Z
 location: Calgary
 hook: When it comes to streaming APIs, there's now many